How Popular Is Anime? 2016 Industry Report Indicates Some Interesting Trends

 Interestingly, anime industry has benefited from live programing, which includes stage events, exhibitions, and museums that focus on anime.
 However, nothing comes close to the phenomenal rise in the overseas distribution.

-With internet giants like Netflix and Amazon increasing their anime footprint, internet has become a reliable and lucrative route for anime distribution.
-Given the ever expanding reach of these platforms, experts indicate anime’s popularity is set to rise further.
+With internet giants like Netflix and Amazon increasing their anime footprint, the internet has become a reliable and lucrative route for anime distribution.
+Given the ever-expanding reach of these platforms, experts indicate anime’s popularity is set to rise further.

 [Featured Image by Chris McGrath/Getty Images]